cgwire/kitsu/docs/getting-started-production/README.md

 - (4) Kitsu calculate the sum of the timesheet fed by the artists
 - (5) The number of back and forth with the retake status
+- (6) The Due date is linked to the task type schedule
-- (6)(7) the wip and validation dates are automatically filled
+- (7)(8) the wip and validation dates are automatically filled
-- (8) the Last comment section help you to keep an eye on the last activity of this task type.
+- (9) the Last comment section help you to keep an eye on the last activity of this task type.

-(4) to (8) is automatically filled.
+(4) to (9) is automatically filled.

 ## Create sequences and shots